 Protein intake may be important when you’re young, but it is imperative when you are old.
 The loss of muscle mass and strength is partly due to growth hormones decreasing in your body and that means that your body requires more protein in order to synthesize your existing muscle mass that you previously had.
 On top of that, you will need that extra protein to maximize the recovery process in your body and keep yourself in the pink of health.

-Reversing the aging process of your muscles means that you must regularly warm your muscles up.
+Reversing the effects of aging of your muscles means that you must regularly warm your muscles up.
 Although it is recommended to partake in resistance and cardiovascular training on a daily basis, you may not have the time to complete that every day.
 As such, it is important that you at least warm up your muscles through activities like stretching, breeze walking or even doing stationary body squats.

 Get Enough Rest